 Each exhibition is accompanied by several lesson plans to help educators engage students in meaningful artmaking around social justice topics.
 We hope you can utilize these plans to bring important conversations and various art processes to your classroom.

 Our Children’s Museum of Art and Social Justice (CMASJ) is a critical piece of the arts programming at KIPP Chicago.
 The museum offers a meaningful curriculum for our visual arts teachers and provides a space for students, families, staff, and the larger Chicago community to engage in critical discourse around topics of social justice.

 By partnering with CMASJ and KIPP Chicago, individuals like you are making a difference in changing the lives of Chicago’s hardest working students, proving what is possible in public education, and setting an example for thousands more.

-While maintaining a rigorous, transformative education, KIPP Chicago aims to expand and educate 4,000 students annually by 2020.
+While maintaining a rigorous, transformative education, KIPP Chicago aims to expand the arts programming we provide to our 3,500 students.
 It is through your donation that we will be able to make this a reality.
 Help us grow.

 This coloring book is a compilation of positive affirmations collected from our teachers.
 Students from across the region from kindergarten through 8th grade chose an affirmation to illustrate and submitted their designs.

 Positive affirmations can be used to reprogram our thought patterns and change the way we think and feel about things.
 They are the messages we choose to tell ourselves over and over until we internalize and believe them.
 We hope that this coloring book can be utilized to practice mindfulness and meditation while reflecting on the affirmations on each page.

 All proceeds from the Positive Affirmation Coloring Book and Museum Book will help us to install identity affirming, positive murals in our schools.
 This campaign is also working to fund our efforts!